Arsu108/Comm-Lab/README.md

 # Comm_Lab_Film_Festival_Website_AA
  This is the first draft of the portfolio website for Communication Lab class at NYUAD.
 For now, it just includes the initial film trailer on the website.

+Project: Communication Lab FILM FESTIVAL
+Project Description: This is the first draft of the portfolio website for Communication Lab class at NYUAD.
+For now, it just includes the initial film trailer on the website.
+For this project, I made a lot changes to my initial web frame.
+However, I have achieved what I was expecting through this draft.
+The theme is simple and user friendly, I have included few interaction or navigation buttons that take the user to the different sections of the website.
+I am not using Jquery for this website and have only limited the use of html and css.
+Moreover, I am using ionicons open based license icons to import the icons to give a better look to the website.
+Process: Starting from the header, I just started with the home page or default screen.
+For this, I was able to make the background picture moveable as when user is scrolling through it the picture moves.
+Same goes for the picture that I have inserted in the background for the story behind.
+Moving on, I defined different styles for each of the <h> tags and p tag.
+Then, using section names, I was able to change the background for each of the section to make it look more aesthetic.